You are on our United Kingdom site

 Included in the Employment Rights Bill.

 Regulations will be required to determine the new threshold test for redundancies across more than one establishment.
-Implementation is currently anticipated no earlier than 2026, though firm details on timing have not yet been provided.

 Sources